sutta » dn » Dīgha Nikāya 9

 oḷāriko attapaṭilābhotveva tasmiṁ samaye saṅkhaṁ gacchati.

-only as a substantial reincarnation.
+only as a solid life-form.

 Yasmiṁ, citta, samaye manomayo attapaṭilābho hoti, neva tasmiṁ samaye oḷāriko attapaṭilābhoti saṅkhaṁ gacchati, na arūpo attapaṭilābhoti saṅkhaṁ gacchati;